 Do not allow yourself to be distracted when rigging.

-At the weekends during the soaring season a daily briefing will be given at 0930 hours in the Briefing room.
+Each flying day a daily briefing will be given at 0900 hours in the Briefing room.
 The duty team should endeavour to have the launch point set up and glider DIs completed by this deadline.
-The briefing is not compulsory but all pilots are encouraged to attend at least the first part of it, when flying arrangements for the day will be promulgated.
+The briefing is compulsory and all pilots are encouraged to attend at least the first part of it, when flying arrangements for the day will be promulgated.
+Any pilots who cannot attend are required to seek a personal briefing from the duty instructor before flying.

 The briefing will be given by one of the duty instructors with the assistance of a senior pilot if required and will address: